oracle-samples/oci-data-science-ai-samples/ai-quick-actions/cli.md

 `--memory_in_gbs [float]`

-The memory in gbs for the shape selected.
+The memory in gbs for the flexible shape selected.

 `--ocpus [float]`